-Susan has received recognition and awards for her contributions to various community-based organizations and has been chosen as one of the “Top 75 Women Litigators in California” by the Los Angeles Daily Journal, the leading legal newspaper in California.
+In addition to receiving many recognitions and awards for her contributions to various community-based organizations, Susan has been named “Top 100 Trial Lawyers” by the National Trial Lawyers and “Top 75 Women Litigators in California” by the Los Angeles Daily Journal.
 In a publication by Litigation Counsel of America entitled “20 Questions with California Fellow Susan Yu,” Susan discusses her background, upbringing, and life experiences that have influenced and shaped her as a trial lawyer.

 In September-December 2016, Susan, as lead trial counsel, won numerous defense settlements for her corporate client involving alleged labor code/employment law violations, and wrongful termination based on age, race, and retaliation.